acalder88/sf-rampup/README.md

 * Create a github repository
 * Upload the test app https://github.com/acalder88/springboot into it
 * Create a jenkins multi-branch pipeline which will be triggered by a webhook
-* Create a Jenkins file which will build the test app, run the tests, package it into a docker image and publish it in a docker repository (ECR recommended)
+* Create a Jenkins file which will build the test app, run the tests, package it into a docker image and publish it into a docker repository (ECR recommended)

 ## Exercise 3
 * Create a terraform deploy capable of creating an EKS cluster in aws